The 5Rs of Research

 1. REQUIREMENTS

-Based on 1-4, what requirements will the organization have to fulfill its goals?
+Based on everything above, what will this organization need to achieve its goals?

 • Decision Criteria (Technical, Economic, Relationship)